 Two caveats here.
 The first is that he lives outside London.
 The second is that he is single.

-So although it might not be applicable to all due to personal circumstances, I am sure my example will show how it is possible to save £10,000.
+So although it might not be applicable to all due to personal circumstances, I am sure my example will show how to save £10,000.

 Let’s look at all his outgoings for a typical month.

 Transport – £80.
 In actual fact my transport is free.
-Living in the city centre, I simply walk to and from work everyday.
+Living in the city centre, I simply walk to and from work every day.
 No traffic.
 No hassle.
 And I get my exercise in daily.
-I have put £80 as I every so often take the train to go and see friends and family living in different city’s.
+I have put £80 as I every so often take the train to visit friends and family in different city’s.
 Railcards help so much in this respect.

 Food – £300.
 More often than not it is less than this.
 The reason being is I cook most of my food.
-Being a sporty person who loves football and the gym, I try and cook at home as opposed to go out.
-This is both healthy and cost efficient.
+Being a sporty person who loves football and the gym, I try and cook at home as opposed to going out.
+This is both healthy and cost-efficient.

 Entertainment and Nights out – £150.
 Still being in my mid-twenties, I do enjoy a good night out with my friends.
 Again most people living outside London can not relate to how cheap a night out is in the capital.
-I have been out in London a few times and was shocked how expensive it is! £6 a pint.
-An expensive can ride home.
+I have been out in London a few times and was shocked by how expensive it is! £6 a pint.
+Then you have an expensive taxi ride home.
 No thanks.
 Besides the people are way friendlier up north.

 Clothing – £60.
 I am not a big fan of shopping.
 But if I find something I really like, I will splash the cash.
 I buy most of my office wear from Next ( they fit me better than any other label) and most of my other clothing online.